briefmnews/briefme-guidelines/README.md

 ```

 ## Deployment process
-Here are the steps to follow when we want to deploy to `master`.
+Here are the steps to follow when we want to deploy to `master / main`.
 We should follow this process even for small changes to avoid taking down the production site.
 1. Push the code to `staging`.
 0. Check that the build and deploy steps completed successfully on the [Platform.sh UI](https://console.platform.sh/briefme/7pgnum36iuhjy/staging).
    You should see a green check if everything is fine, or an orange warning sign is something unexpected happened.
 0. Open a private session on the browser of the [marketing site](https://www.staging-5em2ouy-7pgnum36iuhjy.eu.platform.sh/).
 0. Open a logged-in session of the [editorial site](https://app.staging-5em2ouy-7pgnum36iuhjy.eu.platform.sh/).
 0. (If there is at least one new migration) Make a backup of the production database with the command `platform backup`.
-0. Push the code to `master`.
+0. Push the code to `master / main`.
 0. Open a private session on the browser of the [marketing site](https://www.brief.me/).
 0. Open a logged-in session of the [editorial site](https://app.brief.me/).